-Rainforest Trust have been helping protect tropical forests through partnerships and community engagement for over 30 years.
+Rainforest Trust have been helping to protect tropical forests through in country partnerships and community engagement for over 30 years.

-Their incredible work has resulted in over 34 million acres of threatened habitat and a huge 23.5 billion trees being protected so far - that's oxygen for 47 BILLION people!
+Their incredible work has resulted in saving over 34 million acres of threatened rainforest from deforestation and a huge 23.5 billion trees being protected so far - that's oxygen for 47 BILLION people!

 Hyram and Dr. James Deutsch, CEO at Rainforest Trust, discuss how important Tropical Forests are for storing CO2.

 A large contributor of climate change is deforestation.
 Rainforest Trust work to protect land and tropical forests from deforestion, positively impacting the earth and our climate crisis.
 When forests are cut down or destroyed the stored carbon is released into the air as carbon dioxide, largely contributing to the global climate crisis.

 Saving forests from deforestation means that carbon can continue to be stored within the forests, helping to protect the earth climate.

 Rainforest Trust partner with local conservation organizations in order to protect land and its biodiversity.
 Conservation and protecting endangered species is a passion for Rainforest Trust and a big focus of their work goes towards the protection of endangered species.